redemptive/telepath-api/README.md

 ## API Documentation

+### Configuration

+These are the configuration environment variables you can set to change the behaviour:

+`DB_HOST`
+- Where the mongodb database is.
+In format `'mongodb://<remote host>/<db name>'`

+`DB_RETRIES`
+- How many times to try to connect to the above database before giving up and exiting

+`NODE_JWT_SECRET`
+- The secret to use for jwt token generation.
+Change in production!

+### Using the API

 All parameters should be passed in JSON format in the request body for POST requests.

 When you first start the server, you will need to create a user with `/api/register`.
 The first user will be given admin permissions.